ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 59-Notes.md

 [52:06] - **Nate**

 On that front, I do feel like I think there can be a balance between how much effort we, the core development community does versus the long tail of wallets.
 I wouldn't expect Coinomi to watch recordings of these videos, but hopefully they would pay attention to the right venue.
 So I'm assuming maybe they look at like, Zcashd release announcements, but that's not the right thing here.
-So it's almost like maybe there could be a resource page on [z.cash](https://z.cash) thats like 'Wallet implementers announcements' or something like that.
+So it's almost like maybe there could be a resource page on [z.cash](https://z.cash) thats like 'Wallet implementors announcements' or something like that.
 I'm not sure.
 I'm just trying to figure out what's the most likely way to get their attention for the least amount of effort, like the highest leverage.

 [53:17] - **Pacu**